RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-dashboard.md

 2. **Alert Details** - contains information relevant to the particular alert.
 3. **Acknowledge/Dismiss** - operators can acknowledge or dismiss the alert based.
 4. **Contact Details** - because the alert in the example above is related to a contact, information relevant to that contact is displayed here.
-5. **Status Information** - in this example, the equipment string indicates that an antenna is in a critical status for this contact
+5. **Status Information** - in this example, the equipment string indicates that an antenna is in a critical status for this contact.
-6. **Event Log** - displays the events leading up to the alert, which could be useful in troubleshooting
+6. **Event Log** - displays the events leading up to the alert, which could be useful in troubleshooting.
 7. **Modify Button** - puts the contact in an editable mode to allow operators to resolve the issue, in this case by modifying the Equipment String.

 ### UX Research Findings